Stage Hire for Events: What to Order and How to Set Up

 Do I need a ramp for my stage?

-If the event is open to the public or requires wheelchair access, a ramp is necessary.
-Building regulations often dictate the gradient of the ramp, so check with the venue manager before finalising the hire.
+A ramp becomes necessary if the function is open to the public or requires wheelchair access.
+Building regulations often dictate the gradient of the ramp.
+Check with the venue manager before finalising the booking.

-Calculate the number of people who will be on the stage at one time.
-A general rule is to allow at least 1 square metre per person for standing, or more if furniture is involved.
-Measure the available space in the room to ensure the footprint allows for audience seating in front.
+Calculate the number of people who will stand on the boards at one time.
+A general rule dictates at least 1 square metre per person for standing, or more if you include furniture.
+Measure the floor space in the room to confirm the footprint allows for audience seating in front.

 Can I hire staging for outdoor use?

-Yes, but it must be specifically designed for outdoor conditions.
-Check the surface finish to ensure it is slip-resistant when wet and verify that the legs are suitable for the ground surface, whether it is grass, gravel, or concrete.
+Yes, but it must feature a design specifically for outdoor conditions.
+Check the surface finish to confirm it remains slip-resistant when wet.
+Verify that the legs suit the ground surface, whether it is grass, gravel, or concrete.

-Skirting serves two purposes: it provides a professional finish by hiding the stage legs and equipment stored underneath, and it acts as a safety barrier to prevent items from rolling under the stage.
+Skirting serves two purposes.
+It provides a professional finish by hiding the legs and equipment stored underneath.
+It also acts as a safety barrier to prevent items from rolling under the boards.

 Related guides